soft whole wheat sourdough rolls

 Prep and Bake Time: 1 hour 5 minutes

 These soft whole wheat sourdough rolls use 100% whole wheat flour and are long fermented (no commercial yeast) for soft, slightly sweet, and flavorful dinner rolls.
 They will take on a lighter color and milder flavor if you choose to use honey instead of molasses.
-Start the dough the day before, or see notes for a one-day baking schedule.
+A mixer fitted with a dough hook is recommended for this recipe.

 Ingredients